Finnegan1/skills-programmatically/README.md

 The CLI for the open agent skills ecosystem.

+> Note: This repository is a fork of the original `skills` package.
+It adds a programmatic SDK so the functionallity can be call from code instead of only using the CLI.

 <!-- agent-list:start -->
 Supports **OpenCode**, **Claude Code**, **Codex**, **Cursor**, and [41 more](#available-agents).
 <!-- agent-list:end -->